-Lymphocytes function in antibody and antigen production and cellular and humoral immune reactions.
+Lymphocytes function in antibody and antigen production and in cellular and humoral immune reactions.
 Lymphocytosis may occur in chronic infections (chlamydial, fungal, mycobacterial) or with lymphoid neoplasia.
 In some species (eg, canaries and Amazon parrots), up to 70% of the WBCs are normally lymphocytes.
 Lymphopenia is often associated with viral diseases (eg, circovirus or polyomavirus) or sepsis.

 Monocytosis is often associated with chronic granulomatous diseases such as chlamydial, fungal, or mycobacterial infection.
 Eosinophilia has been reported with parasitic diseases and has also been associated with delayed hypersensitivity reactions.
 Basophilia can occur during inflammatory conditions and chronic infection.

-Birds have low bilirubin reductase levels; therefore, total bilirubin is normally also very low, and increases with hepatic disease are not consistent (total bilirubin range 0–0.1 mg/dL).
-Birds also do not become icteric with hepatic disease as do mammals; they excrete biliverdin through their kidneys, resulting in yellow or lime-green urates.
-Bile acid measurements are useful indicators of hepatic function, with levels <100 μmol/L considered normal for most avian species (depending on the laboratory).
+Birds have low bilirubin reductase concentrations; therefore, total bilirubin concentration is normally very low, and increases with hepatic disease are not consistent (total bilirubin concentration, reference range 0–0.1 mg/dL).
+Birds do not become icteric with hepatic disease; they excrete biliverdin through their kidneys, resulting in yellow or lime-green urates.
+Bile acid measurements are useful indicators of hepatic function, with levels <100 mcmol/L considered normal for most avian species (depending on the laboratory).
 Establishing reference values for different avian species will enhance the usefulness of bile acid assays.